-Are you sure your business is resilient for the risks of climate change?
+Are you sure your transatlantic business is resilient for the risks of climate change?

-The program will be moderated by Jacques Buith and streamlined along the following questions:
+Therefore, the program will be streamlined along the following questions:

 - What do we see happening?

 - How to prepare/prevent and which measures do other companies already undertake?

 For whom is this webinar?

 This program is organized for Supervisory and (Non-)Executive Board Members of international companies active in transatlantic business and invited professionals of the EACC network.